 An increasing number of industry experts believe that outsourcing is preferable.
 They point to the success of the US interstate gas pipeline system and California’s “noncore” gas market, in which customers procure their own gas supplies from the natural gas commodity markets.
 The time is right for California to closely scrutinize this option.

-Suggested framework for establishing informal advisory group on utility procurement (Dohn just called, and the Governor is particularly interested in this.
-They want to know what the key issues are and what sorts of folks ought to be involved (not specific names but “types”).
-Working on it now.
+Suggested framework for establishing informal advisory group on utility procurement

 Utility ratemaking and accounting practices